How GradeCam Can Transform Your PLCs

 When she goes to her PLC meeting, she can point to exactly why her students performed as they did based upon her adjusted instruction.

 Analyze Common Assessment Data

 In Kelly’s school, the five biology teachers use common assessments.
-GradeCam allows them to create reports combining all that data.
+GradeCam allows them to .
 Now it becomes much more clear where students are struggling.